elmtree-askmo/cloudcannon-app/content/learn/biology/how-is-gfp-used-to-study-protein-localization-in-cells.md

 url: /learn/biology/questions/how-is-gfp-used-to-study-protein-localization-in-cells
 score: -1.0
 related_article1:
+    id: 170943
+    title: >-
+        How does light microscopy differ from electron microscopy in terms of resolution limits?
+    subject: Biology
+    url: /learn/biology/questions/how-does-light-microscopy-differ-from-electron-microscopy-in-terms-of-resolution-limits
+related_article2:
     id: 170946
+    title: >-
-    title: How do fluorescent molecules function in fluorescence microscopy?
+        How do fluorescent molecules function in fluorescence microscopy?
     subject: Biology
     url: /learn/biology/questions/how-do-fluorescent-molecules-function-in-fluorescence-microscopy
-related_article2:
-    id: 170951
-    title: What is the source organism of Green Fluorescent Protein (GFP) and what are its fluorescence characteristics?
-    subject: Biology
-    url: /learn/biology/questions/what-is-the-source-organism-of-green-fluorescent-protein-gfp-and-what-are-its-fluorescence-characteristics
 related_article3:
-    id: 170942
+    id: 170954
-    title: What is the typical size range of cells that can be observed with the naked eye?
+    title: >-
+        What are the main advantages and limitations of light microscopy compared to electron microscopy?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-typical-size-range-of-cells-that-can-be-observed-with-the-naked-eye
+    url: /learn/biology/questions/what-are-the-main-advantages-and-limitations-of-light-microscopy-compared-to-electron-microscopy
 related_article4:
-    id: 170954
+    id: 170941
-    title: What are the main advantages and limitations of light microscopy compared to electron microscopy?
+    title: >-
+        How do the sizes and shapes of bacterial and eukaryotic cells typically differ?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-main-advantages-and-limitations-of-light-microscopy-compared-to-electron-microscopy
+    url: /learn/biology/questions/how-do-the-sizes-and-shapes-of-bacterial-and-eukaryotic-cells-typically-differ
 related_article5:
-    id: 170940
+    id: 170943
-    title: What are the key structural differences between bacterial and eukaryotic cells?
+    title: >-
+        How does light microscopy differ from electron microscopy in terms of resolution limits?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-key-structural-differences-between-bacterial-and-eukaryotic-cells
+    url: /learn/biology/questions/how-does-light-microscopy-differ-from-electron-microscopy-in-terms-of-resolution-limits
 ---

 &nbsp;